Albero

 Stores Contacts

-Demountable flowerpot stand.
-Painted steel frame in the shades black, white, amaranth or green.
+Rotating flowerpot stand.
+Painted steel frame in the shades talc, amaranth, grass green or black.
 Pot-holder dishes in black polyamide.
 Black polypropylene feet.

 Vertical wood